 I love pairing Provence with Paris for a perfectly balanced “best of” urban and rural family vacation in France.
-At least four days should be allocated to Provence so that there is enough time to explore this region’s wonderful highlights.
+At least four days should be allocated to this region in the south of France so that there is enough time to explore the wonderful things to do in Provence.
 If you want to dig into more remote nooks and crannies, and/or add in a day or two at the beach on the Côte d’Azur, plan on spending seven days in the countryside.

-Here’s a look at five of my favorite activities in Provence with kids:
+Here’s a look at five of my favorite activities when you visit Provence with kids:

 The village of Roussillon in the Luberon is known for the red/orange ochre clay around the village that used to be mined for its rich pigment.
 The former quarry is now home to a fantastic walking path, the Sentier des Ochres, through a stunning Dr. Seuss-like landscape.
 Although the walk not difficult, some of the drops are steep.
 This is recommended for school age and up kids.

 A visit to Roussillon can be easily paired with a visit to nearby Gordes for lunch and photos.
 The views of (and from) this village perched on the side of a hill while driving into town are incredible.
 All these outdoor activities are perfect jetlag busters, so it works well early in the trip to pump the family full of fresh country air.

 Sénanque Abbey is also easily accessible from Gordes and Roussillon.
 The monks who live here grow lavender and when it’s blooming (June to early August), the monastery is one of the most stunning places on the planet.
 Visitors can visit the abbey, the cloister, and peruse their array of wonderful handcrafted lavender products in the gift shop.